danerwilliams/danewilliams.me/content/posts/developing-an-http-web-server-in-c.md

 ## Introduction

-As the final project for my [systems programming](https://www3.nd.edu/~pbui/teaching/cse.20289.sp20/) class at Notre Dame my partner, Conor Murphy, and I developed a simple http web server server (similar to apache).
+As the final project for my [systems programming](https://www3.nd.edu/~pbui/teaching/cse.20289.sp20/) class at Notre Dame my partner, Conor Murphy, and I developed a simple http web server server (similar to nginx).
 We did this entirely in C, which was a great opportunity to learn about networking specific issues such as commication over sockets, as well as low level functions and system calls for memory allocation and file/directory manipulation.

 ## Development